A lovely rug brings all attention to it. It can be the focal point of your room, lifting it from mundane to spectacular in a matter of minutes.

 Needless to say, when this carpet starts to get old, the wow factor of your living room also goes down.
 And since carpets are expensive, it’s not entirely practical to keep replacing them every year.

 How to Extend the Lifespan of One’s Carpet?

 Well, you take care of your precious carpets so that they keep looking good and fresh.
 A bit of care and precaution will go a long way in extending their lives.

-In this post we discuss a few simple but effective ways that you to keep your carpets clean, healthy, and looking immaculate season after season.
+In this post, we discuss a few simple but effective ways that you can do to keep your carpets clean, healthy, and looking immaculate season after season.
 None of these are complex to carry out, and can be incorporated into your weekly house cleaning routine.

 If you have placed any furniture on top of your carpet, make sure the legs of the sofa, table, or the chairs do not pierce through the fabric of the carpet.
 All furniture will make dents into the carpets they are on but some will damage the carpets more than others.
 If your carpet is delicate, you need to be extra careful while placing any furniture on it.
 Go for flat bottoms, like vases, more often than not.